Skip to main content

 Following a comprehensive reform program that began in the mid-1980s, the New Zealand economy is now largely deregulated, and more internationally competitive.
 The production base has diversified while maintaining a large agricultural sector.
 For detailed information on primary industries, see the New Zealand Ministry of Primary Industries.

-New Zealand's two-way trade increased by eight per cent to $163.6 billion for the year ending December 2021.
-New Zealand's total exports declined by one per cent for the year ending December 2021, with strong growth in goods exports (up six per cent to $63.3 billion), offset by a 25 per cent decline in services exports to $13.9 billion.
+New Zealand’s two-way trade increased by nine per cent to $205.75 billion for the year ending September 2023.
+New Zealand’s total exports increased by eleven per cent for the year ending September 2023, with strong growth in services exports (up sixty per cent to $24.87 billion) and goods exports remaining steady at $70.3 billion.
 For detailed information on New Zealand's trade, see the Ministry of Foreign Affairs and Trade.

 Bilateral economic and trade relationship

-Australia and New Zealand are also parties to the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), and the Regional Comprehensive Economic Partnership Agreement (RCEP).
+Australia and New Zealand are also parties to the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Pacific Agreement on Closer Economic Relations (PACER Plus), and the Regional Comprehensive Economic Partnership (RCEP).

 Single Economic Market (SEM)

-During their meeting in Sydney, on 8 July 2022, the Prime Ministers noted the successful impact of the SEM under CER on trans-Tasman integration in areas such as mutual recognition of digital identity, circular economy and seamless movement of goods and people.
+During their meeting in Wellington, on 26 July 2023, the Prime Ministers recognised the successful impact of the SEM under CER on trans-Tasman integration in areas such as trade and tourism, research and development, investment and promoting innovation.

 Back to top